-The DMC will serve as the primary reviewer of the results of the safety interim analyses and will make recommendations for discontinuation of the study or protocol modifications to an executive committee of the Sponsor (see Appendix 1 for details on the Committees Structure for this study).
-If the DMC recommends modifications to the design of the protocol or discontinuation of the study, this Executive Oversight Committee (EOC) of the Sponsor (and potentially other limited Sponsor personnel) may be unblinded to results at the intervention level in order to act on these recommendations.
-The extent to which individuals are unblinded with respect to results of interim analyses will be documented by the external unblinded statistician.
+The DMC will serve as the primary reviewer of the results of ongoing safety reviews and will make recommendations for discontinuation of the study or protocol modifications to an executive committee of the Sponsor (see Appendix 1 for details on the Committees Structure for this study).
+If the DMC recommends modifications to the design of the protocol or discontinuation of the study, this Executive Oversight Committee (EOC) of the Sponsor (and potentially other limited Sponsor personnel) may be unblinded to results at the intervention level to act on these recommendations.
+The extent to which individuals are unblinded with respect to ongoing safety reviews will be documented by the external unblinded statistician.
 Additional logistical details will be provided in the DMC Charter.

-Intervention-level results from the safety interim analysis will be provided by the external unblinded statistician to the DMC.
-Prior to final study unblinding, the external unblinded statistician will not be involved in any discussions regarding modifications to the protocol, statistical methods, identification of protocol deviations, or data validation efforts after the interim analyses.
+Study enrollment is likely to be ongoing at the time of external DMC review.
+Blinding to intervention assignment will be maintained at all investigational sites.
+Participant-level unblinding will be restricted to an external unblinded statistician performing ongoing safety reviews.
+Intervention-level ongoing safety reviews will be provided by the external unblinded statistician to the DMC.
+Prior to final study unblinding, the external unblinded statistician will not be involved in any discussions regarding modifications to the protocol, statistical methods, identification of protocol deviations, or data validation efforts after the safety reviews.